 The first step is to complete your merchant application so you can get your Merchant Account set up and get ready to receive payments.
 We need to get your business fully underwritten so that we can legally process payments for you.
 Click here to sign up.

 After you have submitted your merchant application, you can really get started.
-You should determine if you prefer to use our Payment API or our Hosted Payment Page.
+You should determine if you prefer to use our Payment API or BlueSnap Checkout.

 Note: These two environments are not linked in any way.
 Sandbox users, products, and transactions do not get transferred to production.

-If you’ve used our Payment API for implementation, we have included examples for each API request and response within its page.
-For example, refer to the examples in Auth Capture.
+If you're using the Payment API, you can find examples for each API request and response in the developer documentation.
+For example, refer to the examples for Auth Capture.

 In general, we recommend you at least complete a test for each of the following: